In this post, you'll find a practical example of applying RabbitMQ in software development.

 Solution with cron

 The first pancake was a failure.
-We created script, which run two times a week and made necessary actions within a single process.
+We created a script, which runs two times a week and made necessary actions within a single process.
 This imposed constraints on the overall performance (long answer waits from API).
-Also, any mistake on one of the stages led to finishing work of the whole process and required a complete script restart.
+Also, any mistake on one of the stages led to finishing the work of the whole process and required a complete script restart.

-So, we came to a conclusion that we needed to divide code into several independent processes with the ability of communication between them.
+So, we came to the conclusion that we needed to divide code into several independent processes with the ability of communication between them.

-Learn more about applying RabbitMQ in building a lead generation system.
+Learn more about using RabbitMQ in building a lead generation system and creating messengers.